Mad-Collective/queues/tests/helpers/README.md

 None of these applications are production ready and are made just for testing the library (i.e. Load Testing).

+You have available two types of apps:

+ - Command Line Apps
+ - HTTP App

 ## Command Line Apps

 The CLI Apps will allow you to Produce and Consume [Tasks][1] and to Publish and Subscribe to [DomainEvents][2].